Literary inquisition: Yue Fei case

 The Southern Song, especially during Qin Hui's tenure as the Chancellor, marked the rise of extensive and systematic use of literary inquisition for political purposes.
 In face of invasion from the Jurchen Jin dynasty in the northern part of China, the debate in the court was between the "pro-war party" led by Yue Fei and the "anti-war party" advocating peace treaties with Jin.
 As the leader of the "anti-war party", Qin Hui used literary inquisition as a tool to intimidate or eliminate his political opponents in order to reach political conformity on the threat of Jin invasion.
 Qin Hui specifically targeted the leading figures of the "pro-war party", Zhao Ding (赵鼎), Hu Quan (胡铨) and Li Guang (李光).
 In 1138, in response to Jin's humiliating terms in their peace negotiation that would render Song a subservient state, both Zhao Ding and Hu Quan expressed strong objections.
 As a result, Zhao Ding was removed by Qin Hui from his position as Great Councilor in the fall of 1138.
 He was later exiled to modern-day Hainan where he committed suicide in 1147 when Qin Hui took action against his writing declaring again his determination against peace negotiation with Jin.
 Meanwhile, Hu Quan wrote in his memorial in 1138 that accepting these terms would be "[taking] the Empire of Your ancestors and [turning] it into the Empire of these dog barbarians".
 While these phrases spoke out for the public sentiment toward the peace negotiation, Qin Hui took it as rebellious and called for severe punishment of Hu as an example to stop other officials from doing the same.
-Therefore, Hu was dismissed from office, exiled to Zhaochou (昭州) and forbidden from reinstatement.
+Therefore, Hu was dismissed from office, exiled to Zhaozhou (昭州) and forbidden from reinstatement.

 Li Guang was also punished for his outspoken criticism of Qin Hui being a traitor.
 Qin Hui thus accused Li of resentment and ill will, and exiled him to today's Guangxi province in 1141.
 In 1150, he was further exiled to Hainan because of his attempt to compose a "private history" (野史), which was forbidden and alleged slanderous by the Emperor and Qin Hui due to their fear of potential negative record of their doings.
 Li Guang's case involved several other officials associated to him.
 One of them was Wu Yuanmei (吴元美), who was demoted as a result of Li's case.
-He then wrote "Tale of Two Sons of Xia" ("夏二子传") expressing his feelings toward his current situation.
+He then wrote "Tale of Two Sons of Xia" (夏二子传") expressing his feelings toward his current situation.
 In this writing, Wu used words "Xia" (夏) and "Shang" (商), which could be seasons as well as dynasties, and thus could be interpreted as the change of seasons from summer to autumn or the decay of dynasty.
 Wu also mentioned "flies and mosquitos", which were insects active in the season yet also often served as allegory with despicable person in Chinese culture.
 Therefore, these words provided evidence for Qin Hui to accuse him of defamation and further exiled Hu to today's Guangdong province, where Hu died.